Brandeis Initiative on the Jews of the Americas

-Dedicated to broadening an appreciation for the cultural, communal and religious traditions of Latin American Jewry and their distinctive contributions to the global Jewish diaspora, the Brandeis Initiative on the Jews of the Americas focuses on Jews who live in Latin America and those who immigrated to the United States.
+The Brandeis Initiative on the Jews of the Americas (JOTA) is dedicated to broadening an appreciation for the cultural, communal, and religious traditions of Latin American Jewry and their distinctive contributions to the global Jewish diaspora.

 Despite its size and importance, Latin American Jewry has been relatively under-examined.
-Estimated to number over 750,000 individuals, the Latin American Jewish community is diverse and includes Ashkenazi, Mizrachi, and Sephardi Jews--nearly half of whom live in the United States.
+Estimated to number over 750,000 individuals, the Latin American Jewish community is diverse and includes Ashkenazi, Mizrachi, and Sephardi Jews–a third of whom now live in the United States.

 Latin American Jews also constitute an important segment of modern Israeli society, and the exploration of the relationship between Jewish communities in the Americas and Israel is an important and necessary contribution to the study of Israel-Diaspora relations.